clinty/emojiproposals/onion.markdown

 combination with other emoji to express a variety of prepared dishes.

+Onions are believed to have health benefits, such as reducing or healing inflammation, and preventing cancer.

+They are the subject of figures of speech such as "peeling back the onion", "know your onions", « mêle-toi de tes oignons »,

 In computer networking, onion routing is a technique for anonymous communication over a computer network.
 In an onion network, messages are encapsulated in layers of encryption, analogous to layers of an